 The event starts with registration and housekeeping, together with tea and biscuits.

 Topics covered during the morning talks usually include:

 A light lunch is provided together with tea and coffee and there is a general discussion with experienced members of the association on any areas that are of concern or need clarification.
-We do provide a vegertarian option for the lunch that we provide within the cost of the day, but not Vegan or other specialist dietry needs, so those needing a special diet will have to bring their own.
+We do provide a vegetarian option for the lunch that we provide within the cost of the day, but not Vegan or other specialist dietry needs, so those requiring a special diet will have to bring their own food.